Romania One Week Itinerary: Experience Castles, Culture & Nature

 Saint Nicholas Orthodox Church (Brașov)

-Join a day tour from Brașov to see the castles.
-After leaving from Brașov in morning you'll visit Peles Castle first.
-Peles Castle is a 19th-century neo-renaissance castle in the Carpathian Mountains with ornate architecture and furnishings.
+• After leaving from Brașov in morning you'll visit Peles Castle first.
+Peles Castle, located in the Carpathian Mountains, is a 19th-century Neo-Renaissance structure known for its elaborate architecture and luxurious interiors.
 It is considered by many as one of the most stunning castles in Europe.

 Peles Castle